sk3l370r/cryptography/README.md

 ## License

 This project is licensed under the MIT License.
+Refer to the \`LICENSE.md\` file for details.

 For further queries, please open an issue or contact the repository owner.